zk/leiningen-init-script/README.md

 # leiningen-init-script

-A leiningen plugin that allows you to generate *NIX init scripts.
+A leiningen plugin that generates *NIX init scripts.
 Alpha quality, verified working on OSX 10.6 and FC12.

 In a nutshell, LSI generates the following artifacts which can be found in your <project-root>/init-script dir: